castorfou/guillaume_blog_old/_posts/2021-06-01-logbook-June.md

 **Thursday 6/24**

 [Machine learning in python with scikit-learn](/guillaume_blog/blog/Machine-learning-in-python-with-scikit-learn.html) module 7.
-Evaluating model performance
+Evaluating model performance -End of this course